ObasV/ObasV/README.md

 ### Hi there 👋

-I am Olusola Obajuluwa
+I am Olusola Obajuluwa./n
-I write Javascript and Python
+I write Javascript and Python. /n
-I provide solution for website and software development as well as testing.
-I am also a data scientist
+I provide solution for website and software development as well as testing./n I am also a data scientist./n
-I look foward to working with you
+I look foward to working with you./n

 <!--
 **ObasV/ObasV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.